WorkingSea/LyricsCmus/README.md

 pip install beautifulsoup4
 ```

-And you can run the script by doing ./lyricscmus insid the folder you put the files in.
+And you can run the script by doing ./lyricscmus inside the folder you put the files in.